Jacob-Stevens-Haas/gen-experiments/README.md

 ## Names
-This package is destributed as pysindy-experiments, while some names still refer to gen_experiments.
+This package is distributed as pysindy-experiments, while some names still refer to gen_experiments.
 The latter is due to the origins in a PhD general exam.